Naupaka

 Few people are fortunate to wear the lei pua naupaka (Scaveola).
 Delicate and time consuming, it is a lovely traditional lei.
 Here, Karen Valentine wears one made for her by Haunani.

 The story of the romance of Naupaka is very old, and referenced in a chant for Kualiʻi, a chief of Oʻahu.
 Over the years, many writers and story tellers have shared innumerable versions.
-And few adhere to the original, for Naupaka was the man, and the woman was ʻOhikimakaloa.
+Few today adhere to the original, for Naupaka was the man, and ʻOhikimakaloa was the woman.

 “From the Song of Kualiʻi the Chant as Repeated by Kapaʻahulani”